prakharbansal16/prakharbansal16.github.io/_pages/interets.md

 of 21-cm Cosmology becomes an exciting area where we’ll get to test our theoretical predictions against the observations and study the birth of first stars and galaxies.
 [Here](https://prakharbansal16.github.io/Projects/) you can find the details of a project in this direction on which I'm currently working.
 ## 3. Gravitational Waves
+Albert Einstein in his General Theory of Relativity predicted the existence of Gravitational Waves(GWs) in 1916.
+GWs can be better understood by considering the analogy with Electromagnetic Waves.
+Just like an accelerating charge radiates EM waves, an accelerating (and anisotropic) mass emits energy in the form of Gravitational Waves.
+The strongest GWs are produced by some of the most violent events in the universe like Black Hole (or Neutron Star) Collisions or Supernovae Explosions.
+The field is in its infancy with the first detection coming
 ## 4. Particle Physics of the Early Universe
 ## 5. Extragalactic Astronomy